acastrodev/stride-translations/pt-BR/target/diagnostics/STRDIAG007.md

-# Diagnosticando o Aviso STRDIAG007
+# Diagnosticando o aviso STRDIAG007

 > Invalid `[DataMember]` Attribute on the member '{0}'.
 A Delegate is not serializable.